 Working in a clean room manufacturing environment assembling medical devices

 Operating within standard operating procedures (SOPs) and assembly drawings

-Properly turn off and lock out equipment when not in use
+Properly turning off and locking out equipment when not in use

-Measuring and recording process parameters and report results to supervision
+Measuring and recording process parameters and reporting results to supervision

 Adhering to production schedules and reporting material shortages